-Along the barbed-wire fences in the pastures, the gates are made of . . . barbed wire.
+Along the hundreds of miles of barbed-wire fences in the pastures, the gates are made of . . . barbed wire.

 Barbed wire gates are fashioned by four or five long pieces of wire stretched between two end posts.
 Then three or four lighter 'dancers' (smaller poles) are nailed to these wires to keep them from tangling when the gate is being opened or closed.